 The Aloe Vera plant has been well known for centuries for its healing properties; the raw plant and commercial preparations can be used, and both oral intake and topical dressings have been documented to facilitate healing of any kind of skin wound, burn, or scald - even speeding recovery time after surgery.
 Historical use includes blisters, insect bites, rashes, sores, herpes, urticaria, athlete's foot, fungus, vaginal infections, conjunctivitis, sties, allergic reactions, and dry skin.
 Other topical uses include acne, sunburn, frostbite (it appears to prevent decreased blood flow), shingles, screening out x-ray radiation, psoriasis, preventing scarring, rosacea, warts, wrinkles from aging, and eczema.
 Top

-NBI is continuing independent research for topical skin application with the patented NAE-8® ingredient and NeriumAD products.
-This research is being conducted at two contract research facilities (on the East and West Coast) and at a well-known US academic institution.
-Several publications are in process and data will be peer-reviewed and published at the appropriate time.
+NBI has continuing independent research for topical skin applications with the patented NAE-8® ingredient and NeriumAD products.
+This research is being conducted at various contract research facilities and well-known US academic institutions.
+With several publications in process, the data is peer-reviewed and published at the appropriate time.

 Safety and Clinical Testing

 Research for NAE-8® safety and clinical application was initiated with ST&T Research (Science, Toxicology & Technology).
 ST&T Research is comprised of a group of prominent scientist, including M.D. and Ph.D. pharmacologists/toxicologist and research product development oriented physicians, scientist, and regulatory compliance specialists which include a legal team specializing in US FDA/FTC/Customs regulations.
 ST&T Research provides product development, product compliance, regulatory compliance, clinical testing, and information and data for safety and efficacy.